-Table 2 shows the per-object DRAM overhead for Kangaroo and Fairy WREN's SOC.
-Due to partitioning and double buffering, Fairy WREN achieves the same log overhead as Kangaroo.
-FairyWREN's added overhead shows up in FwSets.
-Naïvely, when Fairy WREN has 4 KB subsets and 200 B objects, each set would need 8 bytes, for 3.1 bits/obj.
-However, since FairyWREN uses 8 KB subsets and slices FwSets in eighths, FwSets needs just 1.4 bits/obj to track sets.
+Table 4.
+Fairy WREN and Kangaroo experiment parameters.

+each set would need 8 bytes, for 3.1 bits/obj.
+However, since FairyWren uses 8 KB subsets and slices FwSets in eighths, FwSets needs just 1.4 bits/obj to track sets.

-FairyWREN uses 19% more DRAM than Kangaroo, a 1.5 GB DRAM overhead increase for a 2 TB cache.
-However, Fairy WREN's DRAM overhead is still much lower than a log-structured cache, and this modest DRAM increase allows Fairy WREN to greatly decrease flash writes (by $12.5\times$), netting large savings in carbon emissions and cost.
+FairyWren uses 19% more DRAM than Kangaroo, a 1.5 GB DRAM overhead increase for a 2 TB cache.
+However, FairyWren's DRAM overhead is still much lower than a log-structured cache, and this modest DRAM increase allows FairyWren to greatly decrease flash writes (by 12.5×), netting large savings in carbon emissions and cost.

-Evaluation
+6 Evaluation

-We compare Fairy WREN to prior flash caches and find that: (1) Fairy WREN reduces flash writes by 92% over the research state-of-the-art Kangaroo, leading to a 33% carbon reduction and a 35% cost reduction, (2) Fairy WREN is within 11% of the minimum write rate, and (3) Fairy WREN is the first cache design to actually benefit from QLC.
+We compare FairyWren to prior flash caches and find that: (1) FairyWren reduces flash writes by 92% over the research state-of-the-art Kangaroo, leading to a 33% carbon reduction and a 35% cost reduction, (2) FairyWren is within 11% of the minimum write rate, and (3) FairyWren is the first cache design to actually benefit from QLC.

-6.1 Experimental setup and model
+6.1 Experimental setup

 Implementation.
-We implement FairyWREN in C++ as a module in CacheLib [16].
+We implement FairyWren in C++ as a module in CacheLib [16].
 All experiments were run on two 16-core Intel Xeon CPU E5-2698 servers running Ubuntu 18.04 with 64 GB of DRAM, using Linux kernel 5.15.
-For WREN experiments, we use a Western Digital Ultrastar DC ZNS540 1 TB ZNS SSD, using the LOC and ZNS library
+For WREN experiments, we use a Western Digital Ultrastar DC ZNS540 1 TB ZNS SSD, using the LOC and ZNS library written by Western Digital [50].
+The ZNS SSD has a zone (EU) capacity of 1077 MiB.
+The devices support 3.5 device writes per day for an expected 5-year lifetime.